Ex-Morgan Stanley manager launches Japanese equity hedge fund

 “I chose to stay in Japan because I have my family here.
 I also felt it was more efficient to stay here to conduct research and to be close to companies,” Shimoda said.

-Shimoda joined Morgan Stanley Asset in 2001 and set up a small-capitalization Japanese equity fund in 2002, which saw its assets under management increase to about 60 billion yen.
+Shimoda joined Morgan Stanley Asset in 2001 and set up a small-capitalisation Japanese equity fund in 2002, which saw its assets under management increase to about 60 billion yen.